Weather Forecast Now logo

 Jennifer Gaeng

 Summer brings backyard barbecues, pool days, and unfortunately, some pretty wild storms.
-Those sunny afternoon skies can turn dark and angry faster than kids can run inside from a sprinkler.
-Many homeowners learn the hard way that summer storms pack a serious punch.
+Sunny afternoon skies can turn dark and angry faster than kids can run inside from a sprinkler, and many homeowners learn the hard way that summer thunderstorms pack a serious punch.

 Understanding Summer Storm Threats

-Summer storms hit different than winter ones.
-They bring lightning that can fry electronics, winds that tosses patio furniture around like toys, and downpours that test every gutter and basement.
-The National Weather Service tracks about 100,000 thunderstorms in the U.S. each year, with most happening during summer months.
+Summer storms hit differently than winter ones.
+They bring lightning that can wreck electronics, winds that fling patio furniture across the yard, and downpours that test every gutter and basement on the block.
+The National Weather Service tracks roughly 100,000 thunderstorms in the U.S. each year, with most happening between May and September.

 Tags